The Plan

 Improving Our Parks, Trails and Recreation

-If local voters approve the funding plan this November, the city would invest $60 million to deliver critical updates and improvements to neighborhood parks, Highway 13 trails, Lakefront Park and Spring Lake Park over the next five years.
+Based on input from residents, the city has put forward a plan to invest $60 million to deliver critical updates and improvements to neighborhood parks, Highway 13 trails, Lakefront Park and Spring Lake Park over the next five years.

 Neighborhood Parks